|Lokzii Ven||427 miles||Rath Vun|

 |Map||varies by feature|

-The main entry point to the Sea Tunnel is in the southeast at the whirlpool Typhoon Nexus.
+The main entry point to the Sea Tunnel is in the southeast at the whirlpool Lokzii Ven.
 The exit point is a reverse whirlpool, thousands of miles away at Níngoth.
 Along its southeast to northwest flow, there are a number of access points.
-The Dragon Tongue is a small reverse whirlpool that draws travelers (boats, swimmers, or anything caught in it) upwards where they find themselves on the mixing waters of a lake called the Angels Wound.
+The Rath Vun acts like a water spout, drawing those that run into it, or finding it opening beneath them, upwards where they find themselves on the mixing waters of a lake called the Angels Wound.
 In sector Celedhrel, there is the Sea Breach.
 This is a sheer rift that that plunges 1500' into the Sea Tunnel.
 The only way to get down to the fast flowing sea below is by flying or jumping down into it; a fall which would kill most creatures.

-One can see stand on the edge of the Sea Breach for days and see nothing but flowing water.
+One can stand on the edge of the Sea Breach for days and see nothing but flowing water.
 Sometimes you are harassed by harpies and wyverns, but if you are lucky you may be amazed, and perhaps befuddled, when you see a ship sailing north by west along the Sea Tunnel.

 - Phoslomor, excerpt from the book "Phoslomor's Survey of Midrêth, Ch.
 3-2"

 In 1078, a fleet of merchant ships left Vorangrith for Nápoldë.
-While crossing the southeastern waters of Edhelviel, they encountered a tropical storm sending ten vessels into Azrinn'nûr where they were presumed lost.
-The ships found themselves drawn into a whirlpool and taken along the Sea Tunnel.
-They exited it when they were drawn up a whirlpool and into the waters off the coasts of Enkii Jusk.
+While crossing the southeastern waters of Edhelviel, they encountered a tropical storm sending ten vessels into the storm wracked isles of Azrinn'nûr; presumed lost.
+The ships found themselves drawn into a whirlpool, then taken along the Sea Tunnel.
+Their journey's duration was different for each ship, yet all ended up off the coasts of Enkii Jusk.
 After emerging from Lokzii Ven they head south then east along the coasts, their journey ending at the ancient Mir'piamauza ruin Tyk-Culten.